 From the Hillary Step, climbers must trek the final feet to reach the summit.
 Near the top are survey and scientific equipment, prayer flags, discarded oxygen bottles, and a few other small items and mementoes left by climbers.
 From the summit, you can see across the Tibetan Plateau, towards the other Himalayan peaks of Cho Oyu, Makalu and Kanchenjunga.
 Most climbers stop to take some pictures and enjoy the 360 degree view before heading down again.
 As the list of deaths attests, getting down safely can be at least as dangerous as getting up.

 Most climbers require about four days to ascend Mount Everest from Base Camp.
 The fastest ascent from the north side is held by Hans Kammerlander of Italy and took him 16 hours and 45 minutes from Base Camp.
 The fastest ascent from the South took just under 11 hours and was accomplished by Lakba Gelu Sherpa.
 Babu Chiri Sherpa, who was at the summit for 21.5 hours, holds the record for the most time spent on top of Everest.
 However, people typically spend about an hour at the top on average.

 If you’d like to climb an icy peak but aren’t experienced enough to do it, you can always practice in an indoor ice climbing facility.
-Check out the ice climbing article, video and images at Discovery’s Fearless Planet.

 Next, we'll look at the effect that climbing Mount Everest has on the region and on climbers themselves.